playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-styling/index.md

 ![The header and search box both have blue text and background](./header_searchbox_merge.png)

-Oh dear...
-It seems like the styling for the header has impacted the search box and vice-versa.
+Oh, dear...
+It seems like the styling for the header has impacted the search box and vice versa.

 ---

 This merging of styling is occurring because `container` is the same CSS identifier between the search box container and the header container; despite being in two different CSS files.

-This problem is known as "scoping", and is a problem that gets worse the larger your codebase gets; it's hard to keep track of every preexisting class name that's been used.
+This problem is known as "scoping," and is a problem that gets worse the larger your codebase gets; it's hard to keep track of every preexisting class name that's been used.

 # BEM Classes

 One way to solve this problem of scoping in CSS relies on no external tooling than a self-motivated convention.
-This solution is called "BEM Classes".
+This solution is called "BEM Classes."

 BEM stands for "Box Element Modifier" and helps you establish scoping through uniquely named classes that are "namespaced" based on where on the screen they exist.